SpineEventEngine/SpineEventEngine.github.io/docs/introduction/concepts.md

 ## Services

 Services are used by a client application for sending requests to the backend.

+In Spine, services are based on [gRPC](https://grpc.io).

 ### Command Service